 The ddname for the override is specified as follows:

 Where xxxx is specifies the subsystem name of the CA 11 release that is to be selected.
-The override DD can appear anywhere in the JCL of the U11RMS step as a //@SSNxxxx DD DUMMY statement.
+The override DD should be added to the CA11RMS proc.
+Also, the override DD can be coded anywhere in the JCL of the U11RMS step as a //@SSNxxxx DD DUMMY statement.
 The override DD can also be used in utilities and reports such as U11MGR, U11RCP, U11OBD etc.

 User exit U11SSSEX can be set up so that subsystem selection is based on jobname, or other criteria like job class, accounting fields, or userids.
 A sample of this exit can be found in the CAL7OPTN (PPOPTION prior to r11.0) library.